 Google PageSpeed Insights: A Tool to Boost Your Page Load Speed

 Page load speed is more important than you may think.
-It does influence the way visitors (and potential clients) treat your website.
+It does influence SEO and the way visitors (potential clients) treat your website.

 This is pretty much due to the fact that modern users have become quite impatient, to say the least.
 If 5-7 years ago no one would’ve panicked and spat curses awaiting the website content to load on the screen, now people get frustrated when that happens.

 «What, you’re not capable of doing a website that actually LOADS?
 Sorry, won’t get any attention and money from me, I’m off!» this is what people often think (sometimes out loud).

 What Is Google Page Speed Insights?

 PageSpeed Insights is a free developer tool by Google.
 It contains a great deal of recommendations and guidelines for developers on how to achieve maximum page load speed for your web page.

 - analyzes the web page by its URL;

 - defines the problems it may contain that slow it down;

 - provides a list of recommendations on how to rectify those problems.